CERTCC/Vultron/docs/process_models/rm/rm_interactions.md

     Finder --> Vendor3: r2
 ```

+### Vendor coordinates MPCVD

-### A Finder notifies a Vendor, who, in turn, notifies other Vendors.
+A Finder notifies a Vendor, who, in turn, notifies other Vendors.

 ```mermaid
 stateDiagram-v2